solventrix/Honeur-Setup/remote-installation/separate-scripts/README.md

 .\start-feder8-studio.cmd
 ```

-3. The script will prompt you to enter the therapeutic area.
+3. The script will prompt to select the applicable therapeutic area.
-4. The script will promt you to enter your email address that you use as your login on our central platform for the chosen therapeutic area.
+4. The script will prompt to enter the email address of the account you use to login on the central platform.
-5. The script will prompt you to enter your CLI secret for pulling our images.
+5. The script will prompt to enter your CLI secret for pulling our images.
 This secret can be found on our central image repository.
 Surf to:
     * https://harbor-uat.honeur.org for HONEUR
     * https://harbor-uat.phederation.org for PHederation
     * https://harbor-uat.esfurn.org for Esfurn
-6. login using the button "LOGIN VIA OIDC PROVIDER".
+6. Login using the button "LOGIN VIA OIDC PROVIDER".
 Then click your account name on the top right corner of the screen and click "User Profile".
 Copy the CLI secret by clicking the copy symbol next to the text field.
-7. The script will prompt you to enter a Fully Qualified Domain Name (FQDN) or IP Address of the host machine.
-FEDER8 Studio will only be accessible on the host machine (via localhost) if you accept the default ‘localhost’ value.
+7. The script will prompt to enter a Fully Qualified Domain Name (FQDN) or IP Address of the host machine.
+Feder8 Studio will only be accessible on the host machine (via localhost) if you enter ‘localhost’ as host name.
-8. The script will prompt you to enter the directory of where the FEDER8 Studio will store its working directory files.
+8. The script will prompt to enter the directory of where the Feder8 Studio will store its working directory files.
-9. The script will prompt you to enter the security options for FEDER8 Studio.
+9. The script will prompt to enter the security options for FEDER8 Studio.
 If you have existing HONEUR Components like postgres/webapi and zeppelin.
 Please use the same security settings as with this previous installation.
 10. (OPTIONAL when **_ldap_** is chosen for the installation security) Additional connections details will be asked to connect to the existing LDAP Server

-Once done, the script will download the FEDER8 Studio docker image and will create the docker container.
+Once done, the script will download the Feder8 Studio docker image and will create the docker container.

-:warning: Please run the installation script of the [Proxy](#proxy) after installing or updating FEDER8 Studio.
+:warning: Please run the installation script of the [Proxy server](#proxy-server) after installing or updating FEDER8 Studio.
 The proxy is necessary for accessing FEDER8 Studio through the browser.

-## Proxy
+## Proxy server
-Proxy can be downloaded right next to an existing installation.
-Please follow the installation steps:
+The proxy server can be installed by downloading and running the installation script.

-1. download the installation script start-nginx.sh.
-You can download this script using the following command:
+1. Download the installation script (**_start-nginx.sh_** for Linux/MacOS or **_start-nginx.cmd_** for Windows) using the following command:

 Linux/MacOS
 ```